shervinht/The-White-Rabbit/README.md

-a short story about the white rabbit he say "all roads lead to rome"
+a short story about the white rabbit he says "all roads lead to rome"